cadeyrn/keep-or-delete-bookmarks/README.md

 ## Compatibility

 Keep or Delete Bookmarks requires at least Firefox 91.
+There is no support for older versions of Firefox.

 ## Download